Without the shield or loud branding, an early GT4 feels almost undercover.

 And somehow, that hesitation becomes part of the charm.

-Because the GT4 lives in a strange and fascinating space — unmistakably Ferrari in engineering and spirit, but not always in the way it presents itself.
+Because the Dino 308 GT4 lives in a strange and fascinating space — unmistakably Ferrari in engineering and spirit, but not always in the way it presents itself.

-Only later in 76' did the well-known emblems begin to appear: on the nose, the tail, even the wheel centers.
+Only later in ’76 did the well-known Ferrari emblems begin to appear: on the nose, the tail, even the wheel centers.

-Not because the car had changed in any way…
+Not because the car had changed in any meaningful way…

 …but because the world around it wanted a simple answer.

-Even today, the Dino carries that dual identity.
+Even today, the Ferrari Dino 308 GT4 carries that dual identity.

 A Ferrari, slightly undercover.